Top Tips for Visiting Bozeman: All the Things You Can’t Miss Doing and Seeing

 - Mountains Walking Brewery (gorgeous views from long floor to ceiling windows)

 Can’t decide?
 Head to Montana Ale Works, a popular brewpub that has over 40 beers on tap.
 Order some of the eatery’s gourmet, handcrafted comfort food to go along with your pint.

 Another delicious option is Nordic Brew Works on Bozeman’s west end that has a number of draft beers ready to be poured plus an impressive cocktail menu.
 Also on the menu are gastropub fare favorites.
 Try the dirty potatoes!

 And why stop at craft beer?
 You can also check out a couple of the craft distilleries in Bozeman such as Wildrye Distilling and Bozeman Spirits Distillery.

-Bozeman is known for all of the outdoor activity surrounding it, but it’s also known for having one of the most vibrant city scenes in Montana.
-Head to downtown Bozeman and you’ll find a stretch of delicious eateries, rocking bars with live music, and even some line dancing clubs.
+Bozeman is known for all of the outdoor activity surrounding it, but it also has a fun city scene in its downtown area, especially for foodies.
+Head to downtown Bozeman and you’ll find a stretch of delicious eateries and rocking bars, some of which have live music.

 Day Trip to Yellowstone National Park

 Last, but certainly not least, a stay in Bozeman puts you in driving distance for a day trip (or longer) to Yellowstone National Park.
 It’s about the same distance (roughly 90 minute drive) to both the north entrance in Gardiner and the west entrance in West Yellowstone, though it’s a bit faster to Gardiner.